QuantumMechanics/NEM-sdk/README.md

 In part 2 you can see in the examples how to build a transfer transaction object, with or without data.

-Transaction objects you will create via `nem.model.object` are un-prepared transaction objects.
+Transaction objects you will create via `nem.model.objects` are un-prepared transaction objects.
 They only contain raw / incomplete data and need to be arranged before being signed and sent.

 #### Usage: